xunit/xunit/site/docs/getting-started/v3/custom-serialization.md

 We have also added a new interface, `IXunitSerializer`, that can be separately implemented to provide serialization support for any type, regardless of whether you control it or not.
 The implementation of `IXunitSerializer` is relatively straight forward:

-* Implement `bool IsSerializable(Type, object?)` to determine if the value is serializable
+* Implement `bool IsSerializable(Type, object?, out string?)` to determine if the value is serializable (including a reason message if it's not)
 * Implement `string Serialize(object)` to serialize a value
 * Implement `object Deserialize(Type, string)` to deserialize a previously serialized value
 * Provide a public parameterless constructor so the serializer can be created (and cached)